Heinrich Graetz: Other literary work

-Graetz had contributed scholarly articles on Judaism and History to the scholarly periodicals started by Frankel since his graduation from the University in 1846.
-He continued steadily in this task once the Monatsschrift für die Geschichte und Wissenschaft des Judenthums got firmly established under Frankel's editorship in Breslau, between 1851 and 1853.
-Frankel and Graetz practically took over with the periodical the leadership of the concept of Wissenschaft des Judentums from its Reform initiators, Leopold Zunz and Eduard Gans.
-After Frankel's retirement from the editorship in 1869, Graetz took over the task himself for the next 18 years, until he himself reached the age of 70 in 1887.
+Graetz had contributed scholarly articles on Judaism and history to the scholarly periodicals started by Frankel since his graduation from the university in 1846.
+He continued steadily in this task once the Monatsschrift für die Geschichte und Wissenschaft des Judenthums was firmly established under Frankel's editorship in Breslau, between 1851 and 1853.
+Frankel and Graetz practically took over the periodical with the leadership of the concept of Wissenschaft des Judentums from its Reform initiators, Leopold Zunz and Eduard Gans.
+After Frankel's retirement from the editorship in 1869, Graetz took over the task himself for the next 18 years, until he reached the age of 70 in 1887.

 Graetz's activity was not limited to his special field.
-He enriched other branches of Jewish science, and wrote here and there on general literature or on questions of the day.
-To the field of general literature belongs also his essay on "Shylock," published in the Monatsschrift, 1880.
+He enriched other branches of Jewish science and wrote here and there on general literature or on questions of the day.
+To the field of general literature also belongs his essay on "Shylock," published in the Monatsschrift, 1880.
 In the early years of the anti-Semitic movement he wrote, besides the articles in which he defended himself against the accusations of Treitschke, an anonymous essay entitled "Briefwechsel einer Englischen Dame über Judenthum und Semitismus" (Stuttgart, 1883).
-To supplement his lectures on Jewish literature he published an anthology of neo-Hebraic poetry under the title "Leḳeṭ Shoshannim" (Breslau, 1862), in which he committed the mistake of reading the verses of a poem horizontally instead of vertically, which mistake Geiger mercilessly criticized (Jüdische Zeitschrift für Wissenschaft und Leben, 1, p.
+To supplement his lectures on Jewish literature he published an anthology of neo-Hebraic poetry under the title "Leḳeṭ Shoshannim" (Breslau, 1862), in which he made the mistake of reading the verses of a poem horizontally instead of vertically, which mistake Geiger mercilessly criticized (Jüdische Zeitschrift für Wissenschaft und Leben, 1, p.
 68-75).
 A very meritorious work was his edition of the Jerusalem Talmud in one volume (Krotoschin, 1866).
 A bibliography of his works has been given by Israel Abrahams in The Jewish Quarterly Review (4, pp. 194–203).